hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

    </dependencies>
 ```

-If your projects requires a smaller set of dependencies, then instead of using the larger `netty-all` jar from the previous snippet,
+If your projects require a smaller set of dependencies, then instead of using the larger `netty-all` JAR from the previous snippet,
-use the following snippet which contains all the essentials jars.
+use the following snippet which contains all the essentials JARs.

 ```xml
     <dependencies>
         <dependency>